metamath/set.mm/README.md

   In particular, it does not presume that the law of excluded middle is necessarily true in all cases.
-* "nf.mm" aka "New Foundations Explorer" - constructs mathematics using Quine's "New Foundations" (NF) set theory axioms, a direct derivative of the "hierarchy of types" set theory originally presented in Whitehead and Russell's *Principia Mathematica*.
+* "nf.mm" aka "New Foundations Explorer" - constructs mathematics using Quine's New Foundations (NF) set theory axioms, a direct derivative of the "hierarchy of types" set theory originally presented in Whitehead and Russell's *Principia Mathematica*.
 * "ql.mm" aka "Quantum Logic Explorer" - Starts from the orthomodular